Nazdroth/sheriff/README.md

 }
 ```

-### Multiple structs
+### Anonymous fields

-Multiple structs can be used to inherit the parent anonymous struct it's in.
-For example: If you need to split your structure where some fields are private and others are public you can just do it by adding the group to the parent.
+Tags added to a struct’s anonymous field propagates to the inner-fields if no other tags are specified.

 Example: